eastsheng/ReadLog/README.md

 ### Fixed

-- [x] Adapting to incomplete thermo information.
+- [x] Fixed a read error in the complete message frame under incomplete message